lmcai/Sapria_genomics/intron_turover/README.md

 # Intron turnover in Sapria
 The gene length in Sapria exhibits extreme disparity, containing both highly streamlined genes and genes with the longest introns reported in angiosperms.
-To further investigate the evolutionary driving forces of this divergent selection, we used the following pipeline to characterize the length, turnover rate, and composition of introns.
+To further investigate the evolutionary driving forces of this divergent selection, we used the **evidence-based gene annotation from MAKER** to characterize the length, turnover rate, and composition of introns.
 We also test the statistic correlation between intron length and dN/dS ratio.

 ## Characterization of intron position and length
 1. **Gene-wise characters**